influxdata/docs-v2/content/influxdb/v2.0/query-data/common-queries/multiple-fields-in-calculations.md

 weight: 204
 ---

-To use multiple fields values in a mathematic calculations:
+To use values from multiple fields in a mathematic calculation:

 1. [Filter by fields required in your calculation](#filter-by-fields)
 2. [Pivot fields into columns](#pivot-fields-into-columns)